eighthave/android-completion/README.markdown

-This is a Bash completion script for the `android`, `adb`, `emulator`, and `fastboot` command-line tools from the Google Android SDK.
+This is a Bash completion script for the `android`, `adb`, `emulator`, `fastboot`, `ndk-build`, and `ndk-gdb` command-line tools from the Google Android SDK.
 If you'd like to add completions for other Android tools, please let me know.

 Install
 =======